EduVen97/Integrated-System-for-Experiment-Analysis-in-a-Physics-Laboratory/README.md

 The project consists of a Desktop aplication and an Arduino UNO program interfacing with each other and outputting sensor data to save them on an SQL database or extact them into .csv files.

 This thesis was made in 2018-2019, when Venezuela was in a severe economic crisis.
-Our original scope was to recreate a PASCO laboratory equipment using an Arduino Device for our university, because the original hardware was unsupported on modern versionof Microsoft® Windows.
+Our original scope was to recreate a PASCO laboratory equipment using an Arduino Device for our university, because the original hardware was unsupported on modern version of Microsoft® Windows.

 However, due  to difficulties in finding the necessary hardware and monetary constrains we had to scale it down into just emulating two out of the 8+ available sensors.